Jay Benn

-Jay Lewis Benn (born 22 August 2001) is an English professional footballer who plays for Bohemians on loan from Lincoln City, as a defender.
+Jay Lewis Benn (born 22 August 2001) is an English professional footballer who plays for Hartlepool United, as a right back.

 Career

-Born in Bradford, Benn began his career with FC Halifax Town, before signing for Lincoln City in July 2022.
+Born in Bradford, and growing up in Low Moor, Benn began his career with FC Halifax Town, before signing for Lincoln City in July 2022.
 He made his debut for the club on 30 August 2022, in the EFL Trophy.
 On 10 February 2023 he joined League of Ireland Premier Division club Bohemians on loan.